top of page

 USCIS I-129 petition fee: $510-$530

-USCIS asylum fee: $300 (unless a US nonprofit serves as petitioner)
+USCIS asylum fee: $300 (unless a US nonprofit serves as petitioner, at the discretion of Artist Visa Services)

 Preparation fee: $1,250

-USCIS Premium Processing fee: $2,805 (required by AVS when a petition is being submitted 4 months prior to entry)
+USCIS Premium Processing fee: $2,805 (required by AVS when a petition is being submitted 4 months or less prior to entry)

 Please note that consulate fees are not included in the above costs.